jfitzusu/cs5260/Assignment03/readme.md

 python consumer.py

 ### Arguments:
---rb STRING -> ID of Bucket in Which Requests are Stored --wb STRING -> ID of Bucket to Upload Widgets To (Incompatible with --wt) --wt STRING -> ID of DynamoDB Table to Upload Widgets To (Incompatible with --wb) -v FLAG -> Verbose Mode (Prints Info Messages)
+--rb STRING -> ID of Bucket in Which Requests are Stored (Incompatible with --rq) --rq STRING -> ID of SQS Queue in Which Reuquests are Published (Incompatible with --rb) --wb STRING -> ID of Bucket to Upload Widgets To (Incompatible with --wt) --wt STRING -> ID of DynamoDB Table to Upload Widgets To (Incompatible with --wb) -v FLAG -> Verbose Mode (Prints Info Messages)